Hehk/phx_reason_setup/README.md

 }
 ```

-3. load the data into your app
+3. Load the data into your app
 brunch-config.json
 ```js
 paths: {
   watched: [... "lib/js"],
 },
 ```
-and if you the reason auto required add
+and if you want an independant reason application
 ```js
 modules: {
   autoRequire: {